feinstein/firebase_user_stream/README.md

-# FirebaseUser Stream
+# Firebase User Stream

 [![pub package](https://img.shields.io/pub/v/firebase_user_stream.svg)](https://pub.dartlang.org/packages/firebase_user_stream)

-A Package for subscribing to FirebaseUser reload updates.
+A Package for subscribing to User reload updates.

+# ATTENTION
+Since `firebase_auth` version 0.18.0 this library is mostly pointless as `firebase_auth` (finally) adds `authStateChanges()` which mostly substitutes this package, fixing the problem described below.

+I mean mostly because here we can further functionality like: reloading based on a predicate, reload and get the user in the same line, and have separate streams for authentication and user changes.
+Although that's not useful to most people.

-## The problem
+## The (old, pre 0.18.0) problem
 The FirebaseAuth Flutter plugin provides a `Stream<FirebaseUser>` with `onAuthStateChanged`, which is useful for getting updates when a user signs-in or signs-out, but it fails to provide an update when the user data itself changes.